 The last time you launched your website, you got some great feedback.
 People loved the design, the usability, and the overall aesthetic.
 However, like anything else, technology and user trends change, and websites need to change with them.
 The website you launched years ago may not be holding up now as well as it did when it first launched.
-In this post, we’ll talk about common website issues that might call for a redesign.
+In this post, we’ll talk about common issues that might call for a website redesign.

 Your last redesign was several years ago.

 Technology and user trends change rapidly, and in any business, you need to be ahead of the curve.
 If it’s been several years since your last redesign, you need to take a hard look at your site’s layout and usability.
 Information architecture, typography, color scheme, and styling are all important factors that you should investigate.
 The best way to gauge your site design is to just be brutally honest: does your website look good and function as intended?
 If the answer to either of these is no, you need to upgrade.
+You may even want to consider scheduling a discovery phase to get to the root of the problem(s).

 Your last content audit was also several years ago.